kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/04_What_is_Kubernetes/README.md

 Here's a brief description of the worker components, Don't worry if these makes sense to you at this stage, but it will as we progress through the course:

-- **containerd** - main runtime engine used for runing containers
+- **Container Runtime Engine** - This component is responsible for the actual running of containers.
+There are a few options available, such as Containerd and Docker.
 - **kubelet** - receives instructions from master components about what pods should be running then sends instructions to containerd
 - **kube-proxy** - manages networking across all worker nodes.
 It creates a network overlay, so that each pod has it's own unique ip address

 ## Kubernetes Single Node Setup

-There's actually lots of different ways to install kubernetes.
+There's actually lots of different ways to setup kubernetes.
 One option is to install all the components onto a single node:

 ![Single-node-kubecluster.png](https://github.com/Sher-Chowdhury/Kubernetes-Study-Guide/raw/master/Section-01/04_What_is_Kubernetes/images/Single-node-kubecluster.png)

 This setup suffers from the same problems as the Docker setup that we saw earlier, i.e. you can only scale vertically, and there's no HA.

-That's why a single node setup is only appropriate building Kubernetes development environmonts, since it's quick and cheap to setup.
-Minikube is used for building single-VM Kubernetes instances that runs locally on your macbook/laptop.
+That's why a single node setup is only appropriate when building Kubernetes development environmonts, since it's quick and cheap to setup.
+For example, Minikube is used for building a single-VM Kubernetes instance that runs locally on your workstation.

 ## Kubernetes Multi Node Setup